 Always buy emu oil from a reputable source not just to promote farming and make sure you have good-quality oil, but to avoid contamination too.
 If the emu oil is affected by contaminants, it can cause side effects like skin irritation, especially with long-term use.

-Emu oil is a very unlikely source of benefits that can impact your wellbeing, even though not a lot of people are familiar with the emu bird.
-However, take note that the research surrounding emu oil, whether for its benefits, ideal dosage and side effects, is still lacking, even though it has shown potential against certain conditions, especially those that mainly involve the skin.
+Emu oil is a very unlikely source of benefits that can potentially impact your wellbeing, however, take note that the research surrounding emu oil, whether for its benefits, ideal dosage and side effects, is still lacking, although it has shown potential against certain conditions, especially those that mainly involve the skin.

 If you truly wish to take advantage of what emu oil has to offer, it’s recommended that you get the opinion of a physician or holistic doctor, so that you can prevent complications from occurring.